-One 26pin Express card slot is available to support an ExpressCard/34mm or ExpressCard/54mm expansion card.
+One 26pin ExpressCard slot is available to support one ExpressCard/34mm.
 This interface is faster by using a serial bus supporting USB 2.0 and PCI Express instead of the slower parallel bus used in the PC card slot.
 (Not compatible with previous PCMCIA cards.)